txpipe/asteria/mvp-design/design.md

 ## Introduction
 This document describes the technical design of the Asteria dApp - the script UTxOs involved, the operations that take place both during the game and in the setup phase, and the necessary validators and minting policies.

-There will be a single script UTxO for the `Pot`, several `PelletState` UTxOs and a `ShipState` UTxO for every user.
-The `Pot` UTxO locks the ada amount paid by each user when creating a ship, and it's position on the board is always assumed to be (0,0).
+There will be a single `AsteriaUtxo`, several `PelletState` UTxOs and a `ShipState` UTxO for every user.
+The `AsteriaUtxo` locks the ada amount paid by each user when creating a ship, and it's position on the board is always assumed to be (0,0).
 Both `PelletState` and `ShipState` UTxOs have their positions specified in the datum.
-In order to identify valid game UTxOs, the admin will deposit a special token (the "admin token") in the `PelletState` and `Pot` UTxOs when creating them.
-This token is also used for parameterizing the pot and fuel validators, so we could have different "versions" of the game, each one with a different admin token.
+In order to identify valid game UTxOs, the admin will deposit a special token (the `AdminToken`) in the `PelletState` UTxOs and the `AsteriaUtxo` when creating them.
+This token is also used for parameterizing the Asteria and pellet validators, so we could have different "versions" of the game, each one with a different `AdminToken`.

 Each ship will be identified by a `ShipToken`, with a fixed policy id but a token name of their own.
-This is the token that is minted by the _Ship minting policy_, described in the validators section.
+This is the token that is minted by the `ShipyardPolicy`, described in the validators section.

 ## UTxOs specification